promise/readme/README.md

 ✨ Pushed 1 commit to countr/countr
 ✅ Merged PR #167 in countr/countr
 🗣 Commented on #158 in countr/countr
-📝 Created review (approved) on PR #33 in biaw/test-area
-📝 Created review (approved) on PR #30 in biaw/multidomain
-📝 Created review (approved) on PR #27 in biaw/multidomain
-📝 Created review (approved) on PR #32 in biaw/test-area
-✨ Pushed 3 commits to countr/countr
-📝 Created review (approved) on PR #30 in biaw/test-area
 ```

 ## Repositories I maintain